olcf/olcf-user-docs/systems/rhea_user_guide.rst

       ---------   -----  -----  ------------  ---------  --------------
       rhea        4744   8      infinity      00:00:00   hh:mm:ss_mm/dd

-see the output of the ``showbf –help`` command for additional options.
+See the output of the ``showbf –help`` command for additional options.

 --------------

-common batch options to pbs
+Common batch options to pbs
 ---------------------------

-the following table summarizes frequently-used options to pbs:
+The following table summarizes frequently-used options to pbs:

 +----------+----------------------------------------+-------------------------------------------------------------------------------------+
 | option   | use                                    | description                                                                         |